-In 2015, we returned to Washington, D.C. and invested in another real estate rental property.
-This time we invested out-of-state, in Philadelphia.
+When we returned to Washington, D.C., a few years later, we had enough cash to invest in out of state real estate in Philadelphia.
 Our goals were to generate cash flow and build our family legacy.
 We planned for the investment in Philly to be one of many more rental properties.

 Real estate investing is a great way to build wealth and is more accessible than you may think.
 In addition to regular passive income from collecting rent, your mortgage is being paid by another person and all the home equity appreciation is yours to keep.
-Here are 5 important things to think about when investing in real estate out of state.
+Here are five important things to think about when investing in out of state real estate.

 Find Someone Knowledgeable You Can Trust

 A friend at work told me that she and her husband purchased a home in Philly because they were traveling there every weekend and hotels were more expensive than a mortgage.
 At first, I thought she was exaggerating.
-But after hearing about Philadelphia home prices I was asking for her real estate agent’s name to book a date to do my own house hunting.
+But after researching Philadelphia home prices, I was asking for her real estate agent’s name to book a date to do my own house hunting.

 Our realtor helped us learn more about the Philly market and showed us five properties in various conditions on our first trip.
-Turns out some row homes in Philly go for as little as $25,000 (think rehab project) to $50,000 (cheapest turnkey options) but they can rent for as much as $800-$1,000 a month.
-This price-to-rent ratio is favorable for a buy and hold real estate investors like us.
+Turns out, some row homes in Philly go for as little as $25,000 (think rehab project) to $50,000 (cheapest turnkey options), but they can rent for as much as $800-$1,000 a month.
+This price-to-rent ratio is favorable for buy-and-hold real estate investors like us.
 You can make all your money back in two to five years if you collect $1,000 a month in rent.
-Dave, our realtor, was worth every cent of his commission because after he helped us find a house he also recommended contractors.
-This BiggerPocket’s guide can help you find a realtor who is investor-friendly and trained at purchasing rental properties.
+Our realtor was worth every cent of his commission because after he helped us find a house he also recommended contractors.
+This BiggerPockets guide can help you find a realtor who is investor-friendly and trained at purchasing rental properties.